MartinThoma/flake8-simplify/README.md

 This rule will be renamed to `SIM224` after its 6-month trial period is over.
 Please report any issues you encounter with this rule!

+The trial period starts on 23rd of January and will end on 23rd of August 2022.

 ```python
 # Bad
 bool(a == b)